datton94/remediation-lab/README.md

 source_profile = dattonnt94
 ```

-My idea is we will have many devops members use the same Terraform repo, provision cloud resources frequently and we need to have a specific role for Terraform perform.
+My idea is we will have many devops members use the same Terraform repo, provision cloud resources frequently and we need to have a specific role for Terraform performing, all devops members can assume this role.

 Let uncomment the lines I mentioned above then run `terraform init`, Terraform will ask you something like "I found new remote backend configuration, do you want to migrate state to remote backend?", say `yes` and go ahead.